Get Over 250 Recipes

 The proteins in food also support the nervous system, keeping the mind healthy and alert.
-But what happens when you are not able to digest protein?
+But what happens when you are not able to digest protein so well?

 In order to digest protein, the body requires two things: